CMPT276-Project/backend/README.md

 Fastify appears to be the replacement/alternative to Express as the latter has seen only a handful of commits (most of which seem to be dependency updates) for this year.

 Stable and well-maintained software is, in my opinion, fine with not receiving major version updates and only updating dependencies, but for something as potentially vulnerable as a web framework, it's safer to err on the side of caution and pick something that is more frequently updated instead.

+## sqlite3

+SQLite3 provides a relatively simple relational database that we can embed into our program's address space.
+It also has the added benefit of not requiring the end-user to bring up a dedicated SQL server.